Introduction

 The cathedral has many beautiful features, including an impressive rose window, a free-standing baptistry and a magnificent altar.
 The prize possession of the cathedral is its exquisite tabernacle, the work of Giacomo dello Porta (1537-1602), a pupil of Michaelangelo.
 This tabernacle, which belonged to the Gesu (Jesuit) Church in Rome, was purchased by Archbishop Leahy and transported to Thurles.

-The cathedral was extensively renovated and the sanctuary sympathetically remodelled on the occasion of its first centenary in 1979.
+The cathedral was extensively renovated and the sanctuary sympathetically remodeled on the occasion of its first centenary in 1979.
 The most recent extensive conservation and renewal of the cathedral, during 2001-2003, has restored the building to its original splendour.